 Transportation in Swallow Falls State Park

 Swallow Falls State Park is easily accessible by RV or car, as it is nine miles north of Oakland, Maryland, off of Mayhew Inn Road and Oakland Sang Run Road.
-Local roads will take you throughout the park, from the Ranger Station to the campground, and into nearby Herrington Manor State Park.
-With no driving restrictions for RVs or trailers inside the park; however, many of the roads are relatively narrow, and the road that leads to the campgrounds has a few twists and turns, so some of the larger rigs and those towing trailers may find navigation and pulling into the camping sites a bit challenging.
+Local, paved roads will take you throughout the park, from the Ranger Station to the campground, and into nearby Herrington Manor State Park.
+There are no driving restrictions for RVs or trailers inside the park; however, many of the roads are relatively narrow, and the road that leads to the campgrounds has a few twists and turns, so some of the larger rigs and those towing trailers may find navigation and pulling into the camping sites a bit challenging.

 Campgrounds and parking in Swallow Falls State Park